 Physician-Employer

-Now, let's imagine there is an orthopedic surgeon coming out of residency.
-She has some great skills and is willing to work hard, but she owes $400K in student loans and her partner is sick of scraping by.
+Now, let's imagine an orthopedic surgeon is coming out of residency.
+They have some great skills, and they are willing to work hard.
+But they owe $400,000 in student loans, and their partner is sick of scraping by.
 The financial stress in their relationship is building by the month.
-She has a serious need for money.
-Somehow, she ends up on the phone with the CEO of the hospital in a negotiation.
-Is it really that hard to believe that these two can come up with a solution that produces a win for the community, a win for the hospital and the rest of the medical staff, and for the doctor and her partner?
+They have a serious need for money.
+Somehow, the new doctor ends up on the phone with the CEO of the hospital in a negotiation.
+Is it really that hard to believe that these two can come up with a solution that produces a win for the community, a win for the hospital and the rest of the medical staff, and a win for the doctor and their partner?
 Of course not.
-The doctor gets the money, the hospital and the community get orthopedic services.
-Win-win.

 Every Day Negotiations